Thai divorce certificate sample issued in Thailand

 Can I get a divorce in Thailand if my spouse is not in the country?

-No, for a mutual consent divorce, both spouses must appear in person at the local district office (Amphoe) in Thailand.
-If your spouse is abroad, a contested divorce through the Thai courts may be the only option.
+No, for a mutual consent divorce, both spouses must appear in person at the local district office (Amphoe) in Thailand or at any Royal Thai Embassy or Consulate-General overseas.
+If your spouse is abroad and a joint application for a uncontested divorce is not possible a divorce through the Thai courts may be the only option.

 Do I need a divorce settlement agreement if we mutually agree to divorce?